Gold Production by Country

 Investors and collectors will probably best know Canada for its production of Maple coins.
 These are available in gold, silver, and platinum, and are produced at the Canadian Mint’s headquarters in Ottawa.

-Australia is a gold-rich island.
-The British took advantage of this and established Royal Mint branches in Sydney, Melbourne and Perth, and the latter is now the official bullion refiner for the whole of Australia – reporting to the regional government of Western Australia.
+Historically the British took advantage of Australia's resources and established Royal Mint branches in Sydney, Melbourne and Perth, and the latter is now the official bullion refiner for the whole of Australia – reporting to the regional government of Western Australia.